Custom List Tables: Turn a Database Table into a WordPress List Table

 Registering a Data Source

 For this article we are using the default prefix of wp_ on tables.
 Your setup might use another prefix of course.
-Furthermore ,we left out most Use statements from the snippets for brevity.
-Once the feature is released, we’ll update or rewrite the article with complete snippets.
+We also left out most Use statements from the snippets for brevity.

 Let’s just take a table every WordPress install probably has: The wp_posts table.
 A Data Source can target any table in your database, including the WordPress core tables.